EvanForsythe/BB485/week07.md

 #Plot the final plot
 p4

-# You can now use the "Export" button to export a pdf file of your tree and domains figure.
+# You can now use the "Export" button to export a pdf or image file of your tree and domains figure.
 # Note: part of the sequence IDs may be cutoff.
-That's ok for this assignment.
+You can stretch the image window or change the dimensions of the image/pdf size to help fix this a bit, but it's ok if some of the IDs are slightly cutoff for this assignment.
+We could use adobe illustrator to manually do some post-processing and fix this issue if we were preparing a figure for a publication.
 ```

 <!---